 Like so many things in farming, disease control and planning crop inputs are anything but simple.
 Disease symptoms in corn can be deceiving and easily confused.

 A common misperception is that fungicides are helpful only if disease is present in the crop.
 That’s actually not the case.
-A recent and growing trend, particularly in corn, is the use of fungicides early in the season.
+In addition to the traditional application timing between the VT and R2 growth stages, many growers are now realizing the benefits of treating the crop between V4 and V7, both with and without subsequent fungicide sprays.
 This practice has been shown to actually improve yields.

 Of course, it all comes down to the ROI.
 Will the earlier fungicide application improve yield enough to more than pay for the cost of product and labor?

 You don’t have to run the numbers on your own to determine which fungicide program will deliver the greatest return on your investment.
 This calculator will help you decide the type of fungicide applications that will provide the best returns on your corn.